 The current body of work Koehler is producing includes organic lamps and tables, wall sconces and accessories.
 Large and small, these functional art sculptures appear like mangroves, driftwood, and coral, as seen in the mangrove lamps, driftwood wall sconces and coral chandeliers.
 A reminder of Koehler’s underwater visions, twisting and turning, each functional art piece is handmade, one of a kind, original and ever changing, and of course, all sculptures are signed by the artist.

 A tireless spirit characterizes Ed Koehler’s love of the water and under sea life.
 His mastery of so many unconventional mediums allows him to express his passion as an ever evolving body of work.
-Koehler’s soulful sculptures of natural shapes and organic forms may be found in commercial and residential spaces throughout the U.S., Europe, Asia, Central and South America.
+Koehler’s soulful sculptures of natural shapes and organic forms may be found in commercial and residential spaces throughout the U.S., Europe, Asia, India, Central and South America.
 Many sculptures have been sold nationally in art galleries on Rodeo Drive, Beverly Hills; Form Shops, Las Vegas; Palm Beach, Boca Raton, Miami, New York, Los Angeles, and San Francisco.
 Sculptures by Koehler have been custom made for the homes and offices of Nabisco, Kohl’s, Chrysler, and Toyota CEO’s.
 Prestigious hotel lobbies including St. Regis Hotel and Spas, local country clubs, night clubs, libraries, high schools, technical schools all own art work and interior design sculptures by Ed Koehler.

 Ed is married to artist, Marti Koehler. (www.martikoehlerart.com) Their complimentary styles have combined in many public and private interior spaces.
 They have a son, and two small dogs.
 In their spare time they enjoy boating together, and Ed travels the world on scuba adventures.